Bano733-code/BreastCancer-scRNAseq-Analysis/README.md

 This project performs an end-to-end scRNA-seq analysis of the breast cancer tumor microenvironment (TME), organized into four stages:

-1. **Foundational pipeline** — QC, normalization, clustering, cell-type annotation, differential expression, and functional enrichment (31 clusters, immune/stromal/epithelial compartments).
+1. **Foundational pipeline** — QC, normalization, clustering, cell-type annotation, differential expression, and functional enrichment.
-2. **Phase 1 — Malignant Cell Subtyping** — CNV-based classification of malignant vs. normal epithelial cells, followed by malignant-state characterization and molecular-subtype association testing.
+2. **Malignant cell subtyping** — CNV-based classification of malignant candidate vs. CNV-low epithelial cells, followed by malignant-state characterization and clinical-subtype association testing.
-3. **Phase 2 — Cell-Cell Communication** — CellChat-based ligand-receptor signaling inference across the full annotated object, with subtype-stratified comparison.
+3. **Cell-cell communication** — CellChat-based ligand-receptor signaling inference across the full annotated object, with subtype-stratified comparison.
-4. **Phase 3 — Bulk Validation** — Derivation of a gene signature and its prognostic validation in an independent bulk RNA-seq cohort (METABRIC) via Kaplan-Meier and Cox regression survival analysis.
+4. **Bulk validation** — Derivation of a gene signature and its prognostic validation in an independent bulk RNA-seq cohort (METABRIC) via Kaplan-Meier and Cox regression survival analysis.

-This design moves the project from *descriptive cellular mapping* (identifying that immune/stromal/epithelial populations exist) to a *mechanistic and translational result* (subtype-specific malignant heterogeneity, a candidate signaling axis, and a validated prognostic signature).

 ---